chili-chiu/napari-workshop-template/napari-workshops/getting_started.md

 main contents, instructors' names and contact information if available, and information about the date and location for this session.

-Below you can see an example of how this can be done.
+Below you can see an example of how this can be done..
 ```

 This workshop will take you through the basics of bioimage analysis in